BenMJonesGit/hugger/README.md

 finishes therefore, say the following:
     source compose.sh
         This will apply the --abort-on-container-exit to the compose.
-    EXECUTE="parameters" source compose.sh
+    EXECUTE="parameters" TASK=taskName source compose.sh
-        This will set the EXECUTE environment variable to pass parameters to the execute.py module.
+        This will set the EXECUTE environment variable and the TASK environment variable to override the parameters to the hugger.py module given in the compose.yml file.

 Finally, we have the following to do a single model that has already been loaded into a folder: